 Western NY Parks➤

 In September, I set out with a road trip buddy to visit some park units in upstate New York.
 For me, the highlight of this trip was visiting my 100th National Park Service unit.
 That puts me at Bronze status in the National Parks Traveler’s Club.
 After Theodore Roosevelt Inaugural National Historic Site we headed to Niagara Falls.
-We started our full day in the park out with a trip on the Maid of the Mist.
+After checking into the hotel, we walked over to Terrapin Point.

 Niagara Falls consists of three waterfalls which span the Niagara Gorge along the United States and Canadian border.
 Horseshoe Falls, the largest of the three, straddles the border and is also called the Canadian Falls.
 The smaller American Falls and Bridal Veil Falls lie on the New York State side of the border.